 Additionally, your policy can be customized to include coverage extensions which can protect construction forms, scaffolding, and debris removal and disposal following a loss.

-Texas Inland Marine Insurance
+Inland Marine Insurance for Contractors in Texas

-As a contractor, you should carry inland marine insurance in Houston.
+As a contractor, you should carry inland marine insurance in Texas.
 While the name may be deceiving, this type of insurance doesn’t have anything to do with water or boats.
 Inland marine insurance covers materials, equipment, and products that are transported over land via truck or train, as well as anything temporarily housed by a third party.

-Houston inland marine losses are often caused by collisions and cargo theft.
+Inland marine losses are often caused by collisions and cargo theft.
 If you are storing or shipping high-value items, you will want the added protection that normal property coverage does not allow, including:

 - Communications and networking equipment